Introduction

 You may use POST

 requests to send your users from your crewing system straight to search results in C Teleport.
 In this case C Teleport has no access to your crewing system and you maintain the highest level of security.
-However it decreases flexibility because suggestion of seamen by name is not possible.
+However it decreases flexibility because suggestion of crew member by name is not possible.

 Here is the desired workflow: